The npm start

 script is present inside your package.json

-file but still can’t run the script, you need to check the console output.
+still not working, you need to check the console output.

 If there’s no output at all, then you may have the ignore-scripts